PrivateCaptcha/docs/content/docs/tutorials/local-e2e-test.md

      </div>
 ```

-If you did everything correctly, when you refresh the page (and/or restart your server), you will see a captcha widget:
+If you did everything correctly, when you refresh the page (and/or restart your server), you will see captcha widget:

 ![Captcha widget](/images/tutorials/e2e-local/form-with-widget.png)